QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 ### Q1: Why do you choose blockchain instead of current IT infrastructure which seems more efficient?

-A: Current IT infrastructure could be used to develop the same system more efficiently and easily using API, cloud services, etc. Also, many hard technical problems in blockchain such as random number generation and access internet data become very natural to traditional IT infracstructure.
+Current IT infrastructure could be used to develop the same system more efficiently and easily using API, cloud services, etc. Also, many hard technical problems in blockchain such as random number generation and access internet data become very natural to traditional IT infracstructure.

 However, the biggest concern on allowing individual insurers is the regulation.
 Regulating a big corporate insurer would be much easier than regulating a large amount of atomic individual insurers.
 For example, the regulation costs could be easily passed to corporate insurers such as more reporting and more scenario simulations.
 So, it is pessimistic that regulators would ever allow individual insurers in the industry.
 From this perspective, the major advantage of using blockchain to build FIX is to provide a sort of bargaining power of individual insurers against regulators simply because blockchain is a decentralized and anonymous system where it is extremely hard to enforce regulation.
 In other words, individual insurers and insureds do not need or even enacounter any effective regulation to finsih a deal.